-A sound-wave control device can be obtained if one creates a lens- or prism-shaped part from a rigid open-cell material, such as a metal foam.
+A sound wave control device can be obtained if one creates a lens- or prism-shaped part from a rigid open cell material, e.g. a metal foam.
 The sound waves will then be guided and redirected by this acoustic device [21].
-Moreover, closed-cell foams have been studied for their suitability as impedance adapters for ultrasound sources.
-Noise reduction functions are described in Section 5.3.
+Moreover, closed cell foams have been studied for their suitability as impedance adaptors for ultrasound sources.